Bass Trombone

 Zachary Bond

 Zachary Bond is a distinguished bass trombonist who has achieved great success in both teaching and performing across Canada, the United States, Malaysia, Singapore, and Hong Kong.
-He was recently appointed as the bass trombonist of the National Arts Centre Orchestra/Orchestre du Centre National des Arts du Canada and is also the Artistic Director of the Singapore International Low Brass Academy, as well as a co-founder of the Festival of Trombones in Coppell, Texas.
+Recently appointed as the bass trombone of the National Arts Centre Orchestra, he is also the Artistic Director of the Singapore International Low Brass Academy and a co-founder of the Festival of Trombones in Coppell, Texas.

 Previously, Zachary served as the Lecturer of Brass at the Hong Kong Academy for Performing Arts (HKAPA) and Adjunct Professor of Trombone and Euphonium at Hong Kong University.
 He has also held full-time positions as Principal Bass Trombone of the Malaysian Philharmonic Orchestra and the Jacksonville Symphony.
 Additionally, Zachary has taught at the National University of Singapore's Yong Siew Toh Conservatory of Music.

-Born and raised in Texas, Zachary was accepted to Philadelphia’s prestigious Curtis Institute of Music at the age of 16.
-After earning his Bachelor of Music degree from The Curtis Institute in 2003, Zachary received a full scholarship to attend Yale University the following year.
+Born and raised in Texas, Zachary was accepted to Philadelphia's prestigious Curtis Institute of Music at age 16.
+After earning his Bachelor of Music from the Curtis Institute in 2003, Zachary received a full scholarship to attend Yale University the following year.
 Zachary studied under the tutelage of renowned trombonists such as Jon Bohls, Keith Meek, Blair Bollinger, Scott Hartman, Mark Lawrence, John Rojak, and Steve Norrell.

-Throughout his illustrious career, Zachary has performed with some of the world’s leading ensembles, including the Orchestre du Centre National des Arts du Canada, The Philadelphia Orchestra, Pittsburgh Symphony, Atlanta Symphony, Canadian Brass, San Diego Symphony, Houston Symphony, Hong Kong Philharmonic, Philadelphia Opera, Philadelphia Ballet, Malaysia Philharmonic, Macau Orchestra, Melbourne Symphony, Qatar Philharmonic, and the Singapore Symphony.
-He has also participated in a variety of summer music festivals, such as the National Repertory Orchestra, Music Academy of the West, Aspen Music Festival, Verbier Festival, Spoleto USA, and Pierre Boulez’s Lucerne Festival.
+Throughout his illustrious career, Zachary has performed with some of the world's leading ensembles, including the National Arts Cente Orchestra, the Philadelphia Orchestra, the Pittsburgh Symphony Orchestra, the Atlanta Symphony Orchestra, Canadian Brass, the San Diego Symphony, the Houston Symphony, the Hong Kong Philharmonic Orchestra, Opera Philadelphia, the Philadelphia Ballet, the Malaysian Philharmonic Orchestra, the Macau Orchestra, the Melbourne Symphony Orchestra, the Qatar Philharmonic Orchestra, and the Singapore Symphony Orchestra.
+He has also participated in a variety of summer music festivals, such as the National Repertory Orchestra, Music Academy of the West, the Aspen Music Festival, the Verbier Festival, Spoleto USA, and Pierre Boulez's Lucerne Festival.

-As a soloist, Zachary has won first prize in both the 2003 Donald Yaxley Bass Trombone Competition in Helsinki, Finland, and the 2006 Edward Kleinhammer Orchestral Bass Trombone Competition in Birmingham, England.
-He is also a regular adjudicator for the International Trombone Association Competitions preliminary and final rounds and has served on the Jury of the Jeju International Bass Trombone Competition in Jeju, Korea.
+As a soloist, Zachary has won first prize in the 2003 Donald Yaxley Bass Trombone Competition in Helsinki, Finland, and the 2006 Edward Kleinhammer Orchestral Bass Trombone Competition in Birmingham, England.
+He is also a regular adjudicator for the International Trombone Association Competition's preliminary and final rounds and has served on the jury of the Jeju International Bass Trombone Competition in Jeju, Korea.

-Zachary Bond plays exclusively on THEIN Trombones.
-He has developed with Max Thein and Olav Brandt the Universal Bass Trombone and Contrabass Trombones and the American Bass Trombone Model Bb – F – G.
+Zachary pays exclusively on THEIN trombones.
+He has developed the Universal Bass Trombone and Contrabass Trombones, and the American Bass Trombone Model Bb – F – G with Max Thein and Olav Brandt.

 Upcoming events